Newton Kismet Review Facts

 Newton offers a fairly similar style to shoes like Saucony, Brooks, and Asics

 .
 They tend to offer vibrant colors and laces, but they still do have some modest colors for those who prefer less bright shoes.
-The Kismet itself is a pretty clean design, and looks fairly standard for a trainer.
+The Kismet itself is a pretty clean design and looks fairly standard for a trainer.
 It is offered in a myriad of colors, for both men and women.
 Overall, the Kismet is a decently stylish shoe for running, but would probably be a bit more difficult to double as an everyday shoe than other popular models of shoes.

 Durability is another factor that should always be looked at when buying a new shoe.
 No one wants to purchase shoes again, shortly after buying one pair.
 The Newton Kismet is pretty solid in this department, mostly thanks to the midsole and also the outsole.
 The outsole adds to the lifespan of the shoe with its SHARC outsole material.
 This high abrasion rubber does exactly as its name suggests, and is very resistant to impacts and repeated poundings, which increases the overall lifespan of the shoe.
 The midsole contributes through its EVA foam midsole.
 EVA foam is known for its ability to retain its shape.
 This is important for a midsole, as it allows it to continue returning energy at a good rate.
 What this means is that the Kismet should still feel fairly responsive after lots of runs on it still.
-These are the two main proponents of durability in the Kismet, and they do a solid job making the shoe long lasting.
+These are the two main proponents of durability in the Kismet, and they do a solid job in making the shoe long lasting.

 The main factors in protection are the upper, midsole and outsole.
 The upper plays a big role in protection thanks to its mesh design, paired with its synthetic overlays.
 These work in tandem to secure the foot from above, while still allowing for good flexibility.
 This provides great protection from above.
 The midsole adds protection via the EVA foam, which cushions the impacts of each stride, making for a smooth ride.
 Finally, the outsole contributes via its plates located near the toes, that help the toes follow a more natural motion, which is conducive to preventing energy.
 Overall, protection is fairly solid in the Kismet.

 Responsiveness is essentially how well a shoe returns energy with every step.
 The main factor that influences this is often the midsole, and this is because of its spot in the shoe.
 The midsole of the Newton Kismet is made of Ethylene Vinyl Acetate foam.
-This foam is a standard choice, because it has a fairly good energy return rate.
+This foam is a standard choice because it has a fairly good energy return rate.
 This is true in the Kismet as well, and the responsiveness is solid, though definitely not outstanding by any means.

 The main components of the Kismet that contribute to its support are the upper and, to a lesser extent, the midsole.
 The upper provides support to the foot from above, mainly through the previously mentioned mesh and synthetic overlays.
-These stabilize the foot from above, and add a great deal of support.
+These stabilize the foot from above and add a great deal of support.
 The midsole contributes once again by way of its cushioning, which supports the feet during strides by reducing the harshness of impacts.
 Overall, the support on the Kismet is pretty good, but again is not really exceptional, or lacking by any metrics.

-The Newton Kismet is like most running shoes, and should be usable on most common running terrains.
+The Newton Kismet is like most running shoes and should be usable on most common running terrains.
 Grass, dirt, or trails

 all shouldn’t cause too many problems for the Kismet.
 However, they will most likely do better on road